CarloRamponi/netsec-dns-lab/README.md

 1. Restart the lab so that you start from a clean environment
 2. On the \<REDACTED\> DNS's device, set delay with: `tc qdisc add dev eth0 root netem delay 1500ms`
 3. Edit `./shared/kaminsky.cpp` with `vscode`: `code ./shared`
-4. On the attacker's device, compile your code: `g++ -o kaminsky /shared/kaminsky.cpp -tins`
+4. On the attacker's device, compile your code: `g++ -o kaminsky /shared/kaminsky.cpp -ltins`
 5. On the attacker's device run the script: `./kaminsky`
 6. On the victim's device, verify that example.com has ns at 1.1.1.254 with `dig example.com`.
 Every sub-domain should resolve to IP 1.1.1.3.
 7. If the attack didn't work, it might be because you have lost the race condition, goto `5.`